Andi Gladwin: Biography

 Between 2014 - 2016, Gladwin was the "Magicana" columnist in Genii Magazine.

-Perhaps Andi's most well-known trick is to perform a magic trick from inside of a large red balloon, apparently only using his head.
-In 2016 Andi was a featured performer on ITV1's The Next Great Magician where this trick was featured.
+Perhaps Gladwin's most well-known trick is to perform a magic trick from inside of a large red balloon, apparently only using his head.
+In 2016 he was a performer on ITV1's The Next Great Magician where this trick was featured.
 He also performed it on Penn & Teller: Fool Us; his performance from that show was featured in The New York Times.

+In 2023, Gladwin launched a show in Chicago titled "Shuffled".
+In the show, audience members are asked to bring their own deck of cards, and Andi improvises an 80-minute show with them.
+The show was directed by Lea Hinz and Carisa Hendrix, the performer behind Lucy Darling and ran for three month-long runs.

+In 2026, Gladwin appeared as himself in Stealing Magic, a feature documentary film directed by Matthew Testa, which world premieres in the Spotlight Documentary programme of the Tribeca Festival.
+The festival programme describes the film as following Gladwin leading a team of illusionists investigating the theft of magicians' secrets sold on illicit websites.